-Warning - a sanction that reflects the WASC Commission's finding that an institution fails to meet one or more of the Standards of Accreditation.
+Warning - a sanction that reflects WSCUC's finding that an institution fails to meet one or more of the Standards of Accreditation.
 Accredited status of the institution continues during the Warning period, which may last up to two years.
 A Warning is subject to Commission review.
 See "Commission review."